- PARSIFEL Letters

 Through forests dark and trials unseen, he followed the faint light of faith.

-Temptation met him on every road—beauty without virtue, power without mercy, knowledge without love—yet he turned from each with a single gaze toward heaven.
+Temptation met him on every road; beauty without virtue, power without mercy, knowledge without love and yet he turned from each with a single gaze toward heaven.

 At last, before the Grail, he knelt not as a conqueror but as a servant, and the veil was lifted.